 • The transmitting AP is affiliated with an AP MLD that operates with only one affiliated AP.or when the BSS Termination Included field is zero, and is ignored by a receiving STA that is not affiliated with a non-AP MLD or when the BSS Termination Included field is zero.
 The field is set to 1 to limit the scope of the BSS termination to the link on which the request is being transmitted, and is set to 0 otherwise.

+• The BSS Termination Included field is set to zero.

 11.49 Reduced neighbor report